Personal Injury Law - Injuries Caused by Negligence

 Hickey Law Firm, P.A. has handled numerous cases involving vascular injuries.
 For example, in one such case, our client was injured by a walk-along ditch-digging machine.
 The machine, while digging a ditch, hit something that it could not dig through, jumped out of the trench, latched onto our client’s work boot, and crawled up his leg, causing not only severe damage to his skin, but also to the underlying tissue, including vascular injuries.
 This resulted in numerous plastic surgeries.
 Because of his vascular injuries, our client also suffered numbness in certain areas, tingling in other areas, loss of ability to stand, walk, or even sit for long periods, and loss of virility.
 This injury accident resulted in a lawsuit against the company, which rented out the ditch-digging machine in a defective condition, and settlement for $550,000.

 If you or a loved one suffered a vascular injury because of someone else’s negligence, call us today to find out how a Miami and Fort Lauderdale injury attorney at our firm may be able to help.

 Contact an Experienced Miami Personal Injury Attorney Today

 If you have suffered any of these injuries as the result of another person’s negligence or wrongdoing, you may be entitled to compensation.
 Contact Hickey Law Firm online or by calling (855) 375-3727 today to discuss your case.
-We'll help you determine if you have a case and answer your frequently asked questions.
+We'll help you determine if you have a case and answer any questions you may have.
 Miami injury attorney John H. (Jack) Hickey has the skill, dedication and experience to get results for our clients.
 The legal team at Hickey Law Firm will work tirelessly to protect your rights and obtain the compensation you deserve.